Mission Statement & Values

 - Acceptable: Athletic shoes (closed-toe and closed heel), 5-finger shoes

-- Shower towels service is available at the Aztec Recreation Center Member Services desk with a member scan code.
+- Shower towel service is available at the Aztec Recreation Center Member Services desk with a member number.

 - Shower towels are for use within the Aztec Recreation Center.
 Return shower towels prior to exiting the facility.